Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Equal quark masses,

+At the same time, there is only one mass scale $\sim \lym$ of all hadron masses in the direct theory which is strongly coupled here, $a_*=O(1)$.
+Clearly, the mass spectra of the direct and dual theories are parametrically different.\\

-On the whole, it is seen that when there is the appropriate small parameter at hand ($0<\bo/ N_F\ll 1$ when the direct theory is weakly coupled, or $0<\bd/N_F\ll 1$ when weakly coupled is the dual theory), the mass spectra of the direct and dual theories are parametrically different.
-So, there are no reasons for these mass spectra to become exactly the same when $\bo/N_F$ or $\bd/N_F$ become $O(1)$.\\
+On the whole, it follows that when an appropriate small parameter is available ($0<\bo/ N_F\ll 1$ when the direct theory is weakly coupled, or $0<\bd/N_F\ll 1$ when weakly coupled is the dual theory), the mass spectra of the direct and dual theories are parametrically different.
+Therefore, there are no reasons for these mass spectra to become exactly the same when $\bo/N_F$ and $\bd/N_F$ become $O(1)$.

 \section{Direct and dual theories.
-Unequal quark masses.}
+Unequal quark masses, \\ {\boldmath $ 0<\bd/N_F\ll 1\,,\,\,N_c<\nl<3N_c/2$}}